 Each constituency has the right to appoint its own Members, in accordance with its own guidelines (Article 5.3).
-In addition, a constituency has the right to replace any of its own appointed members at any time (5.4).
+In addition, a constituency has the right to replace any of its own appointed Members at any time (5.4).

-The EITI Board may terminate any Member's membership of the EITI Association if "[t]he member, or the country or other entity the Member represents, does not comply with these Articles of Association" (5.a.) or if "[t]he member, or the country or other entity the Member represents, has conducted his/her/its affairs in a way considered prejudicial or contrary to the EITI Principles" (5.b.).
-This may be appealed by any Member to the Members' Meeting for final decision (5.6).
+The EITI Board may terminate any Member's membership of the EITI Association if "[t]he Member, or the country or other entity the Member represents, commits a serious breach of these Articles of Association" (Article 6.a.) or if "[t]he Member, or the country or other entity the Member represents, has conducted his/her/its affairs in a way considered seriously prejudicial or contrary to the EITI Principles" (6.b.) or if "[t]he EITI Office Holder commits a serious breach of the EITI Association Code of Conduct" (6.c.).
+This may be appealed by any Member to the Members' Meeting for final decision (5.7).